italiangrid/storm/webdav-guide.md

 * LOCK — used to put a lock on a resource.
 WebDAV supports both shared and exclusive locks.
 * UNLOCK — used to remove a lock from a resource.

-While the status codes provided by HTTP/1.1 are sufficient to describe most error conditions encountered by WebDAV methods, there are some errors that do not fall neatly into the existing categories, so WebDAV specification defines some extra status codes.
+While the status codes provided by HTTP/1.1 are sufficient to describe most error conditions encountered by WebDAV methods, there are some errors that do not fall neatly into the existing categories, so the WebDAV specification defines some extra status codes.
 Since some WebDAV methods may operate over many resources, the Multi-Status response has been introduced to return status information for multiple resources.
 WebDAV uses XML for property names and some values, and also uses XML to marshal complicated requests and responses.

 <a name="mappingdavsrm">&nbsp;</a>
 #### SRM operations via WebDAV

-Starting from EMI3 version, StoRM GridHTTPs Server exposes a WebDAV interface to allow users to access Storage-Areas data via browser or by mounting it from a remote host.
+Starting from EMI3 version, StoRM GridHTTPs server exposes a WebDAV interface to allow users to access Storage-Areas data via browser or by mounting it from a remote host.

 <img src="assets/images/milton.png" alt="milton-logo" width="180" style="float: left; margin-right: 20px; margin-left: 0px; margin-top: 9px;"/>
-GridHTTPs' WebDAV implementation is based on [*Milton*](http://milton.io/) open source java library those acts as an API and HTTP protocol handler for adding WebDAV support to web applications. *Milton* is not a full server in itself.
+GridHTTPs' WebDAV implementation is based on [*Milton*](http://milton.io/) open source java library that acts as an API and HTTP protocol handler for adding the WebDAV support to web applications. *Milton* is not a full server in itself.
 It is able to expose any existing data source (e.g. CMS, hibernate pojos, etc) through a WebDAV interface.

-As seen in the chapter before, with a WebDAV interface we are allowed to manipulate resources and collections of them.
-So it's simple to understand that a WebDAV resource for StoRM GridHTTPs WebDAV implementation will be a file, while WebDAV collections will be directories of a file-system.
-Every WebDAV method needs to be mapped to one ore more SRM operations that have to be transparent to the final users.
+As seen in the chapter before, through a WebDAV interface we are allowed to manipulate resources and collections of them.
+So it is simple to understand that a WebDAV resource for StoRM GridHTTPs WebDAV implementation will be a file, while WebDAV collections will be directories of a file-system.
+Every WebDAV method needs to be mapped to one or more SRM operations that have to be transparent to the final users.
-StoRM GridHTTPs maps HTTP/WebDAV methods with SRM operations as shown by the following table:
+StoRM GridHTTPs maps the HTTP/WebDAV methods with the SRM operations as shown by the following table:

 | HTTP/WebDAV Method | Description | SRM Operation | Status codes |
 |:------------------:|:------------|:--------------|:-------------|
 |**GET**
 |GET is defined as "*retrieve whatever information (in the form of an entity) is identified by the Request-URI*" (see [RFC2616](http://tools.ietf.org/html/rfc2616.txt)).
 GET applied to a file retrieves file's content.
 GET, when applied to a collection, returns an HTML resource that is a human-readable view of the contents of the collection.
 |If resource is a file then a ***srmPtg*** and a ***srmRf*** are performed before and after the *file transfer* from server.
-If resource is a directory then a ***srmLs*** is performed to retrieves its content.
+If resource is a directory then a ***srmLs*** is performed to retrieve its content.
 | Success when status code is **OK 200**.
 |
 |**PUT**